10 Air Conditioning Mistakes You Can’t Afford to Make

 Many air conditioning systems use drains that take care of condensation and related issues by channeling water outside of the house.
 These drains can be easy to miss, but they have an important job.
-If one of these drains gets clogged, it's bad news for your AC system and even worse news for surrounding floors and walls, which can get permanently damaged by overflowing moisture.
-So keep your drain line clean, and don't be afraid to snake it with a wire every year or two to make sure no junk is accumulating inside.
+If one of these drains gets clogged and overflows, it’s bad news for your AC system and even worse news for surrounding floors and walls, which can be permanently damaged.
+So keep your drain line clean, and don’t be afraid to snake it with a wire every year or two so gunk doesn’t accumulate.

 Turning the Temperature Down Too Low

-This is a common mistake that comes from the old days when many homeowners didn't know much about how their AC systems worked.
-People would frequently turn their thermostats down very low in hopes that this would make the AC respond more quickly or work harder.
-It does not.
-The AC works just as hard to lower the temperature one degree as it does to lower it by 20 degrees—it's just a matter of time and the settings you have chosen.
+This is a common mistake that goes back decades, when many homeowners didn’t understand how their AC systems worked.
+People frequently turned their thermostats way down, thinking it cooled the space faster.
+It doesn’t.
+The AC works just as hard to lower the temperature one degree as it does to lower it by 20 degrees.
+It’s just a matter of time and the settings you have chosen.
 So program your thermostat to exactly where you want it, not lower than you need.
 Plus: This crazy fan will keep your house cool all summer long.

 Never Arranging a Check-Up

 As we mentioned, most air conditioning systems use refrigerant that absorbs heat from the house and disperses it outdoors.
-This refrigerant compound is very important to AC operation, but small amounts can escape over time, resulting in falling efficiency.
+This refrigerant compound is important to AC operation, but small amounts can escape over time, making the system less efficient.
 How do you know if you need to add refrigerant?
-Arrange for an experienced technician to come out and test your AC system and adjust refrigerant levels to the proper amounts.
+Arrange for an experienced technician to come test your AC system and adjust refrigerant levels to the proper amounts.

 Forgetting About Your Windows

 A lot of heat enters the home through windows, especially open windows.
 If you really want to control heat in your house, pay attention to your windows, too.
-Keep them closed and covered with blinds or drapes during the hottest parts of the day—especially windows that are currently facing the sun.
-In the evening, open both upstairs and downstairs windows if possible to encourage a natural flow of cooler air.
+Keep them closed with blinds or drapes drawn during the hottest parts of the day, especially windows facing the sun.
+In the evening, open upstairs and downstairs windows to encourage a natural flow of cooler air.
 The less work an air conditioner has to do, the better!
 Plus: 12 aha! ideas for keeping your house cool this season.